solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

   0xda95691a00000000000000000000000000000000000000000000000000000000000000a0000000000000000000000000000000000000000000000000000000000000012000000000000000000000000000000000000000000000000000000000000001a000000000000000000000000000000000000000000000000000000000000002800000000000000000000000000000000000000000000000000000000000000480000000000000000000000000000000000000000000000000000000000000000300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a0500000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000000000000000000000000300000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000030000000000000000000000000000000000000000000000000000000000000060000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000000e0000000000000000000000000000000000000000000000000000000000000016000000000000000000000000000000000000000000000000000000000000000440ffb1d8b000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a050000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000044095ea7b300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000004447e7ef24000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000084595161401484a000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000013427261766f2070726f706f73616c206d6f636b00000000000000000000000000
 ```

 A DAO member can verify whether the calldata proposed on the governance matches the calldata from the script execution.
-It's crucial to note that two new addresses have been added to the `Addresses.sol` storage during proposal execution.
-However, these addresses are not included in the JSON file and must be added manually as new contracts have now been added to the system.
+It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON files when proposal is run without the `DO_UPDATE_ADDRESS_JSON` flag set to true.

 The proposal script will deploy the contracts in the `deploy()` method and will generate actions calldata for each individual action along with proposal calldata for the proposal.
 The proposal can be manually proposed using `cast send` along with the calldata generated above.